byui-cse/cse251-course/week10/prepare.md

 # 10 Prepare: PThreads, MMap and Shared Memory

+> If you don't have a C++ compiler on your computer, you can create a free account at [replit.com.](www.replit.com) that will allow you to write, compile and run C++, Python, Java programs.

 ## PThreads

 > POSIX Threads, usually referred to as pthreads, is an execution model that exists independently from a language, as well as a parallel execution model.
 It allows a program to control multiple different flows of work that overlap in time.
 Each flow of work is referred to as a thread, and creation and control over these flows is achieved by making calls to the POSIX Threads API.